 Re-operative cardiothoracic surgery

-Important aspects of assessment includes 6
+Important aspects of assessment include 6:

-- relationship of cardiovascular structures to sternum
+- relationship of cardiovascular structures to the sternum

 - atherosclerotic calcification in the ascending aorta

 - anatomy of subclavian and axillary arteries and the aortic arch